Beyond Probability Partitions: Calibrating Neural Networks with Semantic Aware Grouping: Experiments

-We randomly partitioned a validation set $D_{val}$ from the standard training set: CIFAR10 and CIFAR100 adopted 10\ We performed 100 different test set splits for each dataset-model combination to obtain reliable results and reported the average performance over 100 trials for each method.
+We randomly partitioned a validation set $D_{val}$ from the standard training set: CIFAR10 and CIFAR100 adopted 10\% of the data for validation, while Imagenet utilized 5\%.
+Additionally, we randomly sampled 10\% of the hold-out data $D_{ho}$ from the standard test set for calibration.
+We performed 100 different test set splits for each dataset-model combination to obtain reliable results and reported the average performance over 100 trials for each method.
 We conduct paired t-test\cite{t_test} to measure the static significance of the improvements.
 The hyperparameters of the comparative methods were tuned based on the corresponding literature with 5-fold cross-validation on the CIFAR10-Resnet152 dataset.
 We fixed the number of groups at $K=2$ and the number of partitions at $U=20$, although 20 is not necessarily the optimal value.
 The strength of regularization was set to $\lambda=0.1$, following a similar tuning approach as the comparative methods.